6,065: Creation of New Academic Units

 - Evidence of contact within and between affected academic units

 - Activities to be sponsored (e.g. courses, seminars, research and outreach)

 - Projected budget

 The proposal should outline the plans for success of the proposed unit.
-All proposals for new academic units must be approved by the appropriate college(s), and then forwarded by the dean(s) to the Provost's Office.
+All proposals for new academic units are routed to the appropriate college(s); and the Provost's Office.

-Upon notification of approval by the Board of Regents, the Provost's Office will send a confirming memo to the department or unit, with copies to the following: the appropriate college dean, Admissions & Records, Planning, Budget & Analysis, the Graduate School (if applicable), the vice provost, University Assessment, and the President's Office.
+Upon notification of approval by the Board of Regents, the Provost's Office will send a confirming memo to the department or unit, with copies to the following: the appropriate college dean, Admissions & Records, Planning, Budget & Analysis, the Graduate School (if applicable), the vice provost, the Assistant Vice Provost for University Assessment and Accreditation, and the President's Office.